Marshall Field IV: Personal life

 Marshall Field IV died at his home in Chicago on September 18, 1965.
 While it was rumored that he had died of an accidental overdose, the Cook County Coroner's office ruled his death as result of natural causes.
 His estate was valued at $25,500,000.

 He was buried at Graceland Cemetery in Chicago.

 Legacy

-There are two professorships at the University of Chicago named after him, the Marshall Field IV Professor in Sociology and the Marshall Field IV Professor in Urban Education.
+There are two professorships at the University of Chicago named after him, the Marshall Field IV Professor in Psychology and the Marshall Field IV Professor in Urban Education.